Quick Start

 git stash # Save uncommitted changes

-git fetch # Fetch updates from the remote repository without merging
+git fetch # Fetch updates from the remote repository but do not merge